-US seeking to amplify voices of protest in Iran amid turmoil
+Esper says he’s seen no hard evidence embassies under threat

 Iranians have expressed anger over the downing of the Ukrainian flight and the misleading explanations from senior officials in the immediate aftermath.
 Later the government took the blame for the shootdown, saying it was caused by human error.

-Reviewing the dramatic sequence of events that preceded the downing of the Ukrainian jetliner Wednesday, Esper justified the U.S. killing of Quds Force leader Gen. Qassem Soleimani on Jan.
-3 as an act of self defense, and he said the U.S. foresees no more Iranian military attacks in retaliation for that.
+Reviewing the dramatic sequence of events that preceded the downing of the Ukrainian jetliner Wednesday, Esper justified the U.S. killing of Soleimani as an act of self defense, and he said the U.S. foresees no more Iranian military attacks in retaliation for that.
+Even so, the leader of the Lebanese militant group Hezbollah, which is closely aligned with Iran, said Sunday that Iran’s missile attacks on two bases in Iraq housing U.S. forces last week were only the start of the retaliation.

+Hassan Nasrallah described Iran’s military response, which caused no casualties, as a “slap” at the U.S. He called it the “first step down a long path” that will ensure U.S. troops withdraw from the region.

+Democratic Sen. Chris Coons of Delaware, a member of the Senate Foreign Relations Committee, said he was concerned that “Iran has lots of ways that they can take action against us, both overt and covert, and I don’t think they’re done trying to seek revenge.”

+Esper spoke hopefully of getting the NATO alliance more involved in Iraq to help train Iraqi security forces.
+He said this could allow him to reduce the number of American troops in Iraq, currently numbering more than 5,200, but he did not say any reduction was in the works yet.

-Esper also said the administration’s offer to negotiate a new nuclear deal with Iran without precondition still stands.
+Esper also said the administration’s offer to negotiate a new nuclear deal with Iran without precondition “still stands.”
+Trump’s decision to pull the United States out of an international nuclear deal with Iran in 2018 is cited by his critics as the trigger for escalating tensions that led to the killing of Soleimani.

-Esper said Iran’s paramilitary Quds Force still presents a threat across the Mideast, but the specific attacks he said were being planned by the late Quds Force leader, Gen. Qassem Soleimani, have been “disrupted.”
+Esper said Iran’s paramilitary Quds Force still presents a threat across the Mideast, but the specific attacks he said were being planned by Soleimani, have been “disrupted.”

 Esper was pressed to comment on Trump’s statement in a Fox News interview that the president believed Soleimani had been plotting to attack four U.S. embassies.
 Esper said he shared the belief that Soleimani was planning attacks on multiple U.S. facilities, but Esper did not say these included four embassies.

+“It’s always difficult even with the exquisite intelligence that we have to know exactly what the targets are, but it’s certainly consistent with the intelligence to assume that they would have hit embassies in at least four countries,” O’Brien said.

 Esper appeared on CBS’ “Face the Nation” and CNN’s )State of the Union.”
 O’Brien appeared on ABC’s ”This Week,” “Fox News Sunday” and NBC’s “Meet the Press.”
+Coon was on Fox.